Torres Strait Bêche-de-mer and Trochus fisheries

-Recent catches of white teatfish have been sporadic, with all but two years (2013 and 2014) being below the TAC.
-Although the data that support the current TAC are close to 15 years old, the average catch for the period since the TAC was calculated (2004) has been around 5 t—substantially below the 15 t TAC.
+Recent catches of white teatfish have been sporadic, with all but 2 years (2013 and 2014) being below the 15 t TAC.
+Although the data that support the current TAC are close to 15 years old, average catch since 2010 has been approximately 6 t, which is substantially below the 15 t TAC.

-The reported catch in 2018 was around 1.4 t—well below the 15 t TAC.
+The reported catch in 2019 was 1.6 t, which is below the 15 t TAC, includes catch confiscated from unlicensed fishers.
 This stock is therefore classified as not subject to overfishing.
 The relatively stable densities, mean weights and lengths from surveys up to 2009 indicate that the portion of the stock available to the fishery has also remained relatively stable.
-Because there are no more recent data to indicate that this situation has changed, the stock is classified as not overfished.
+Given that there are no more recent data to indicate that this situation has changed, the stock is classified as not overfished.

 Other sea cucumbers (18 species)

 The ‘other sea cucumber’ stock is a basket stock of up to 18 species of sea cucumber.
 Together, these species are considered to constitute a single stock for management purposes.